 Online retailers also maximized their use of social media.
-Nearly three-quarters said they would promote sales on their Facebook pages, while more than 40% promoted on Twitter.
+Nearly three-quarters said they'd promote sales on their Facebook pages, while more than 40% promoted on Twitter.

-With tablet users, on the other hand, the percentages go up,.
-More than 40% will compare prices, while 20% will redeem coupons.
-Most important, nearly a third will go ahead and buy online.
+Nearly half (40%) of tablet users compare prices, while 20% redeem coupons.
+Most important, nearly a third go ahead and buy online usnig their tablets.
 (Source: National Retail Federation Annual 2012 Survey)

 How to Get the Best Cyber Monday Deals